pegasystems/react-sdk/README.md

       * **infinityRestServerUrl** indicates where the SDK expects to find the Infinity REST server.
 The default configuration is set to **https://localhost:1080/prweb**.
 You will need to change this if you are using a different path to access your Infinity server.
       * **appAlias** is the application alias that operatorIDs logging in to this instance of the React SDK content server will use.
 (E.g., "MediaCo").
-      When specified, this value will be used to further constrain the REST URL that the Constellation JavaScript Engine uses when making REST calls to Infinity.
-It is **_strongly recommended_** that the appAlias value be set before putting an application into production to allow operators who may have the application access group listed as the _non-primary_ access group also work.
+      When specified, this value will be used to further constrain the REST URL which the Constellation JavaScript Engine uses when making REST calls to Infinity.
+It is **_strongly recommended_** that the appAlias value be set before putting an application into production.
+If this is not specified, the server will always utilize the _default_ access group specified within the `Application access` area for the current Operator when invoking any DX API REST calls.
+Hence, not specifying the appAlias will result in application access issues for all applications other than the operator's designated default application.
     <br><br>

 3. Obtain the necessary Constellation files (ex: bootstrap-shell, lib_asset, constellation-core) that need to be installed to enable the SDK to connect to the Constellation UI Service.
 These are available in the React SDK download available at [https://community.pega.com/marketplace/components/react-sdk](https://community.pega.com/marketplace/components/react-sdk).
 Instructions for installing these files can be found in **constellation/__Install-constellation-files.md**